 • Support for the learner’s professional development.
 This support will include a carefully planned and well-articulated curriculum.
 Administrators will facilitate the progress of learners through the curriculum.
 Educators and administrators will support learners in their personal development as they adjust to the needs and standards of the profession.

-• Opportunities for learners to participate in decision-making in the COM – P, including participation on committees that design and implement the curriculum and tools for student performance assessment in accordance with COM – P bylaws and other governing documents.
+• Opportunities for learners to participate in decision-making at the College of Medicine - Phoenix including participation on committees that design and implement the curriculum and tools for student performance assessment in accordance with College of Medicine - Phoenix bylaws and other governing documents.

 Responsibilities of Learners to Educators and Administrators

-Learners at the University of Arizona College of Medicine – Phoenix shall:
+Learners at the College of Medicine – Phoenix shall:

 • Participate in supporting an environment that is physically and emotionally safe for educators and administrators.